CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 Cumulus Linux supports the following congestion control mechanisms:

 - Pause Frames (IEEE 802.3x), sends specialized ethernet frames to an adjacent layer 2 switch to stop or *pause* **all** traffic on the link during times of congestion.
-Pause frames are generally not recommended due to their scope of impact.
 - Priority Flow Control (PFC), which is an upgrade of Pause Frames that IEEE 802.1bb defines, extends the pause frame concept to act on a per-COS value basis instead of an entire link.
 A PFC pause frame indicates to the peer which specific COS value to pause, while other COS values or queues continue transmitting.
 - Explicit Congestion Notification (ECN).
 Unlike Pause Frames and PFC that operate only at layer 2, ECN is an end-to-end layer 3 congestion control protocol.
 Defined by RFC 3168, ECN relies on bits in the IPv4 header Traffic Class to signal congestion conditions.
 ECN requires one or both server endpoints to support ECN to be effective.